-There’s honestly not too much to criticize here outside of a few kills which felt unnecessarily gory, as well as some overacting by Zero, and not enough Halle Berry (seriously, she’s a treasure, and deserves her own spinoff).
+There’s honestly not too much to criticize here outside of a few kills that felt unnecessarily gory, as well as some overacting by Zero, and not enough Halle Berry (seriously, she’s a treasure and deserves her own spinoff).

 But, if this review tells you anything, it should be this: GO SEE THIS MOVIE!
 It’s awesome and full of stunning set pieces and action scenes.
 Prepare for war, and go see John Wick 3!

 John Wick 3 – Parabellum is a masterpiece of action, and will draw you even more into this world of assassination.
 You’re in for a wild ride, and you’ll enjoy every minute of it.

 John Wick 3 is everything you hoped it would be, and more!